ghoulmann/raspberry_pi_gifted/gifted.md

 involved with switching windows managers. {text:bookmark} [2](#command-line-and-graphical-user-interfaces_InsertNoteID_2)

-1. {text:bookmark} {text:bookmark} Whatever the windowed
-   desktop, your Linux GUI is almost definitely relying on the X windows system. {text:bookmark} [^](#command-line-and-graphical-user-interfaces_InsertNoteID_1_marker1)
+1. Whatever the windowed desktop, your Linux GUI is almost definitely relying on the X windows system.

-2. {text:bookmark} Two very differently successful books are especially relevant to this chapter: 1) Kiddle, Oliver, Jerry D. Peck, and Peter Stephenson.
+2. Two very differently successful books are especially relevant to this chapter: 1) Kiddle, Oliver, Jerry D. Peck, and Peter Stephenson.
 From Bash to Z Shell:
    Conquering the Command Line.
 Berkeley, CA: Apress, 2005.
    Print.
 (A guide to getting around the command line with a variety of shells.)
 2) Stephenson, Neal.
 In the Beginning ...was